sangho-vision/acav100m/README.md

 ## Website

-On our official website (https://acav100m.github.io/) provides more information on the dataset including following features:
+On our official website (https://acav100m.github.io/), we provide more information on the dataset including following features:

 - dataset downloads
 - data sample explorer